-Destroying, defacing, damaging of University property or property belonging to students, faculty, staff, or guest of the University is prohibited.
+Destroying, defacing, and/or damaging of University property or the property belonging to students, faculty, staff, or guests of the University is prohibited.

 Unauthorized Entry or Use of University Facilities

 Brenau University is considered private property and access to the building and facilities is restricted to those who have justifiable cause for being present.